 Reg.
 Charity No. 1031258

-If you need self-help IT guidance, please refer to the page "Zoom and Technical" listed in the menu.
+Many groups continue to meet on Zoom rather than in person so if you need self-help IT guidance, please refer to the page "Zoom and Technical" listed in the menu.
 If you cannot get this to work and need help over the telephone, please contact your Group Leader who can organise this for you.